allansugi/infokey-project/README.md

 docker-compose up --build
 ```
 the server will be run on localhost port 8080

 ### Frontend
-go to client directory and run:
+go to `/client` directory and run:

 ```bash
 npm install